-6.2.1 Using the /p Option to Specify Character Sets
+6.2.1 Using the -p Option to Specify Character Sets

-The exifcopy, exifedit, exiffile, and exiflist commands all accept the /p option to specify the character sets to be used.
-The /p has the following form:
+The exifcopy, exifedit, exiffile, and exiflist commands all accept the -p option to specify the character sets to be used.
+The -p has the following form:

+'''

-/p cmd=charset,exif=charset,iptc=charset
+-p cmd=charset,exif=charset,iptc=charset

+'''

-where charset is the name of a valid character set (or Code Page on Windows).
+where charset is the name of a valid character set.
 Any of the three character set types (cmd, exif, or iptc) may be omitted, in which case they will take the default value, or the values specified via environment variables (see 6.2.2 "Using Environment Variables to Specify Character Sets").
-Note that on the exifedit command, the /p options must be before the /a (add fields) option.
+Note that on the exifedit command, the -p options must be before the -a (add fields) option.

 Table 18 shows commonly used character set names, including special values defined by EXIFutils.
-EXIFutils will accept the name or number of any Code Page that is present on the system.
-The only Code Pages that are valid Command (cmd=) character sets are ACP and OEM.
+EXIFutils will accept any character set name listed by the standard iconv -1 command, although not all character sets will produce meaningful results.
+The Command (cmd=) character set cannot be set to UNKNOWN.